cmac-ire/machine-learning-app/README.md

-# machine learning app
+# machine-learning-app

 X-Ray Image Classifier
-An intuitive and user-friendly web application developed using Python to classify X-ray images and identify if they indicate the presence of pneumonia.
+An intuitive and user-friendly web application developed using Python & TensorFlow to classify X-ray images and identify if they indicate the presence of pneumonia.

 X-Ray Classifier Demo